St. Paddy’s Day Celebrations in Buenos Aires ☘️

 Kilkenny Pub in downtown Buenos Aires, Argentina

-The Kilkenny, Buenos Aires most famous Irish Pub opened in 1999, is now back with it’s original owners
+The Kilkenny, Buenos Aires most famous Irish Pub opened in 1999, is now back with its original owners

 On March 17th in Buenos Aires sometimes people also gather in Plaza Irlanda (Irish Square) in Caballito, from 11 a.m. onward to celebrate the Irish, but there has been no official announcement this year.